crescent-network/crescent/x/liquidstaking/spec/02_state.md

 type LiquidValidator struct {
    // operator_address defines the address of the validator's operator; bech encoded in JSON.
    OperatorAddress string

-   // status is the liquid validator status
-   Status ValidatorStatus

-   // weight specifies the weight for liquid staking, unstaking amount Weight       sdk.Int
 }
 ```